HARDWOOD FLOORS & FLOORING

 When somebody spills something on the floor, clean it up right away using a soft cloth or microfiber rag.
 Don't give the spill time to soak through floor stain and eat away at the finish.

 Although you'll want to put most of your glistening floor on display, it's also wise to protect it by using floor mats.
-According to the World Floor Covering Association, good places to employ mats include in front of the kitchen sink where lots of spills and messes happen and in front of doors that lead outside.
+Good places to employ mats include in front of the kitchen sink where lots of spills and messes happen and in front of doors that lead outside.

 Keep in mind that sand, dirt, and other harsh materials are a hardwood floor's number-one enemy.
 If sand is left on the floor, for example, it can become ground into the floor as people walk over it.
 Eventually, the sand can damage the floor and its finish becomes lackluster.
 For the same reason, never use an abrasive tool on the floor like steel wool or astringent-based cleaners.
 Avoid the use of "free oils" or artificial detergents to freshen up the floor as well, as this material actually has a damaging effect, softening the finish and accessing the wood.
 When this happens, the wood becomes very difficult to refinish down the road.